 Attorney Kim Roberts concentrates her legal practice in California family law.
 She has over 30 years of legal experience.
 She has represented numerous clients in divorce and property division cases, including those involving significant or complex assets or prenuptial agreements.
 Kim understands the complexities of California property division, and will help you negotiate an advantageous settlement agreement whenever possible.
 She is also a skilled litigator who can represent you effectively in court if you are unable to reach a settlement

-The Law Office of Kim Roberts, located in Murrieta, serves clients in Temecula, Menifee, Hemet, Sun City, Wildomar, Winchester, Riverside, San Bernardino, Orange County, Vista, San Diego, and throughout the Inland Valley.
+The Roberts & Zatlin Law Firm, located in Murrieta, serves clients in Temecula, Menifee, Hemet, Sun City, Wildomar, Winchester, Riverside, San Bernardino, Orange County, Vista, San Diego, and throughout the Inland Valley.
 We invite you to contact us to schedule a consultation to discuss your needs regarding California property division.
 We look forward to working with you.